GeoscienceAustralia/flowtools/LASextractor/README.md

 Illustration:
 -------------
-In this case the user has a large LIDAR dataset (consisting of ~ one thousand .las files, each including points within a single square kilometre, with billions of points in total), and wants to extract elevations along a narrow drain.
+In this case the user has a large LIDAR dataset (consisting of ~ one thousand .las files, each including points within a separate square kilometre region, with billions of points in total), and wants to extract elevations along a narrow drain.
 The entire dataset is too large to load into memory at once.
 LASextractor can help efficiently extract the desired subset.